St Edward's Crown: Canonisation of Edward to the early 17th century

 Henry VII or his son and successor Henry VIII commissioned an elaborate crown, now known as the Tudor Crown, which is first described in detail in an inventory of royal jewels in 1521.
-Henry VIII wore the Tudor Crown during court ceremonies, in particular at Christmas when Henry would process to chapel in his coronation regalia.
+After the English Reformation, the Church of England denounced the veneration of medieval relics and, starting with the coronation of Edward VI in 1547, the significance of Edward the Confessor's crown was downplayed.
 Both Edward VI and Mary I were crowned with three crowns in succession: first St Edward's Crown, second the Tudor Crown (termed the 'Imperiall crowne' in contemporary accounts) and finally in 'very rich' crowns made specifically for each of their coronations.
 Three crowns were also present at the coronation of Elizabeth I, and she was probably crowned in the same fashion as her predecessors.
-After the English Reformation, the Church of England denounced the veneration of medieval relics and, starting with the coronation of Edward VI in 1547, the significance of the crown's link to Edward the Confessor was downplayed.
 James I reverted to the tradition of being crowned with St Edward's Crown only before donning his own crown to depart Westminster Abbey.